slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Albert Einstein*

 > *"Learn how to learn from those you disagree with, or even offend you.
 See if you can find the truth in what they believe." (...)
-"There is no limit on better.
-Talent is distributed unfairly, but there is no limit on how much we can improve what we start with." (...)
 "Three things you need: The ability to not give up something till it works, the ability to give up something that does not work, and the trust in other people to help you distinguish between the two." (...)
+"When you are right, you are learning nothing." (...)
 "When you are stuck, sleep on it.
-Let your subconscious work for you." (...)
+Let your subconscious work for you."
-"Rather than steering your life to avoid surprises, aim directly for them."
 -- Kevin Kelly*

 > *"A lesson taught with humor is a lesson retained."